 Additionally, the government can see information from lots of employers and compare it, so if twelve different individuals are using the same Social Security number and working for twelve different employers, the government may notice the trend and investigate.
 While the individual employers may not face any consequences here, as they likely had no reason to know that the employees had used someone else’s number, they may still have to participate in an investigation that may be time-consuming, stressful, and uncomfortable.

 Use of E-Verify allows some foreign students to obtain an extended period of employment authorization without their employers having to file H-1B petitions on their behalf (effectively delaying the need to file an H-1B petition by a year).
-For more, see Certain F-1 Students Can Extend Optional Practical Training Period.
+For more, see F-1 Students in STEM Fields Can Extend Optional Practical Training Period by 24 Months.

 Employers often feel helpless when they consider the possibility that they may have unauthorized workers on staff.
 Let’s face it, the Form I-9 leaves a lot of room for error, and the anti-discrimination provisions make it difficult to dig deeper when you may suspect that someone is not authorized to work.